Exxempt/gemworks-stake-stats/README.md

 ## install

 git clone this repository, then switch to the new folder and execute

 ```
 npm install
 ```
+## create .env

+using .env.template create a .env with RPC and FARM ID

 ## how to use